Stress and its impact on mental health: Strategies for effective stress management

 One effective method for managing these physical symptoms is through regular physical exercise.

-Engaging in activities like brisk walking, jogging, swimming, or yoga allows your body to produce endorphins – natural mood elevators – which help counteract the negative effects of stress on both your body and mind.
+in activities like brisk walking, jogging, swimming, or yoga allows your body to produce endorphins – natural mood elevators – which help counteract the negative effects of stress on both your body and mind.

-In addition to improving your overall well-being by increasing strength and flexibility, exercise also offers an opportunity for mental clarity and relaxation – giving you a much-needed break from the worries that may be causing you distress.
+In addition to improving your by increasing strength and flexibility, exercise also offers an opportunity for mental clarity and relaxation – giving you a much-needed break from the worries that may be causing you distress.

 It’s important to remember that everyone experiences stress differently, so paying attention to what works best for you in alleviating its impact on your mental health is vital.